Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Results

 \subsubsection{VCRB method, CatBoost versus No-information estimator (RQ1)}

-Here we provide outcomes of classification performance comparison between the CatBoost estimator and the no-information estimator.
+Here we report the classification performance comparison between the CatBoost estimator and the no-information estimator.
 First, we plot the effect sizes with .95 confidence intervals in Fig~\ref{fig:CBnoInfEffSize}.
 Then, we provide performance statistics and the statistical test results in Table~\ref{tab:RQ1}.
-Additionally, to allow easier comprehension of the results, we visualise precision of the models from Tables~\ref{tab:perfMetricsES} and~\ref{tab:perfMetricsB6} in supplementary materials, Fig~\ref{fig:CBnoInfPrecisionSuppl}.
+Additionally, to allow easier comprehension of the results, we visualise the precision of the models from Tables~\ref{tab:perfMetricsES} and~\ref{tab:perfMetricsB6} in supplementary materials, Fig~\ref{fig:CBnoInfPrecisionSuppl}.

-From the Figure~\ref{fig:CBnoInfEffSize} we see that effect sizes for ES are generally larger.
-The effect size pattern across configurations varies between the two instruments, one might even say that it is flipped.
-For ES the maximum effect size is observed at range 7 and minimum at range 11, while for B6 the maximum is at range 5 and the minimum at range 9.
-Finally, judging about the significance of the effect sizes by the confidence intervals (CIs) crossing the significance threshold line, we see that there is only one configuration with a statistically significant effect size at range 5 for B6 (and marginally significant range 7), while range 11 is the only insignificant configuration for ES.
+From Figure~\ref{fig:CBnoInfEffSize} we see that effect sizes for ES are generally larger.
+The effect size pattern across configurations is preserved between the two instruments with an exception of range 7.
+For ES the maximum effect size is observed at range 7 and minimum at range 9, while for B6 the maximum is at range 5 and the minimum at range 9.
+Finally, judging the significance of the effect sizes by the confidence intervals (CIs) crossing the significance threshold line, we see that there are no significant effect sizes in B6, while ranges 5 and 7 are significant for ES.

-Performance statistics in Table~\ref{tab:RQ1} indicates no skew in the data between CatBoost and no-information models, at the same time there is up to 2 times difference in the variance of the performance.
+Performance statistics in Table~\ref{tab:RQ1} indicate no skew in the data between CatBoost and no-information models, at the same time there is a 1.2 and 2 times difference in the sample variance for ES and B6, respectively.
 The results for other VCRB configurations are provided in the supplementary materials, Table~\ref{tab:SupplRQ1}.
 Since 8 statistical tests were conducted (4 configurations $\times$ 2 instruments), we apply Bonferroni corrections to the significance level threshold for null hypothesis rejection.
 The corrected significance level is $\alpha=.05/8=.00625$.
 For the rest of the experiment families, the statistical tests are reported for the range 7 configuration, as it demonstrated the largest effect size for RQ1 experiments.